iamnafets/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: With a brute force approach, we have to try every possible option to get to an answer.
+With Naked Twins, there are constraints on certain boxes that allow us to prune significant parts of the search space.
+As an example, if we have 3 boxes with 3 identical possible values -- we don't have to iteratively try those 3 values anywhere else.
 We are using constraint propagation to trim unnecessary paths from the search space.
 With a significantly lessened search space, we can solve the problem faster (or tractably).

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 For the diagonal sudoku problem, we have less possible options for each box.
-The diagonals add an additional constraint which minimizes the search area.
+The diagonals add an additional constraint which lessens the search area.
+We use constraint propogation (together with the additional constraints imposed by the diagonals) to eliminate impossible boards.

 ### Install